airdest/NB-Fixs/README_EN.md

 and when you export it as vb format ,you need to use script under vb_split folder to split vb file to correct parts, so you can import it back into game.

-For convenience,  It's better to use NarakaLoaderV1.0 ,so you can correctly import vb file into game, and you can press F3 to open or close the fix.
+For convenience,  It's better to use the latest version of NarakaLoader ,so you can correctly import vb file into game, and you can press F3 to open or close the fix,F4 to change color between your pre-set colors.

 # DISCLAIMER
 I strongly recommend only using private servers or Single-Player Game for modding.